ahmedalimughal/WordPress-plugin-for-managing-events/README.md

 ## Usage

 1. **Create an Event**: Navigate to the Events tab and click "Add New" to create an event with relevant details.
-2. **Manage Registrations**: Use the built-in registration tools to monitor attendee sign-ups.
+2. **Calender Based Display**: A dynamic calendar view to showcase events.
 3. **Customize Display**: Use shortcodes to display events on different pages or embed them in posts.

 ## Requirements